 Ljubljana puts its own unique spin on the European tradition of Christmas markets by celebrating the holiday, not once, but three times.
-If you’re planning to visit Slovenia over the holidays, be ready for a Festive December party that starts when the lights are switched on at the end of November and continues into January of the new year.
+Possibly the best Christmas Market in Europe, Slovenia’s Festive December party starts when they switch on the lights at the end of November and continues into January of the new year.

 Enjoy this video from the Christmas market in the festive, car-free center of Ljubljana and then read on to learn more about holiday traditions in Slovenia.